YulinChen12/Food-recipe-prediction-model/README.md

 3. Predictive Modeling: Employing machine learning techniques, we build and refine models to predict caloric content.
 Our journey begins with a baseline model, which we iteratively improve to achieve enhanced accuracy.

 4. Fairness Assessment: We conduct a fairness analysis to evaluate whether our model's performance is equitable across different recipe categories, ensuring ethical and unbiased results.

+Structure of the Report

+    This report details each phase of our project, from the initial problem framing to the final model evaluation.
+We provide transparent insights into our methodology, the challenges encountered, and the solutions implemented.
+Our analysis culminates in a discussion of the model's performance and its implications for real-world applications.